psd401/jocular-kangaroo/docs/DEPLOYMENT.md

 If deploying the frontend stack:

 1. Create a GitHub personal access token with repository access
-2. Store it in AWS Secrets Manager as `jockular-kangaroo-github-token`
+2. Store it in AWS Secrets Manager as `jocular-kangaroo-github-token`
 3. Ensure your repository is accessible with this token

 ## Troubleshooting